Cape gannet: Breeding and non-breeding range

 The breeding range of the Cape gannet is restricted to southern Africa in three islands off Namibia and three islands off South Africa.
 They normally nest in large and dense colonies on flat islands or on flat ledges of the steeply sloping Mercury Island off Namibia.
 The world population was estimated in 1996 to number about 340,000 birds, with 12% in Namibia and 88% in South Africa.
 The largest colony of this bird, with over 140,000 birds, is found on Malgas Island, South Africa.

-Several birds have occasionally been found breeding on offshore Australian islands, together with Australasian gannets, although the Cape species is never represented by more than a few pairs.
+Vagrant Cape gannets have been known to successfully breed with Australasian gannets at Australian breeding colonies.

 The non-breeding range of the Cape gannet extends from the coastal waters off the Gulf of Guinea on the west coast of Africa, to Mozambique on the east coast.
 They seldom occur farther offshore than 100 km, though records of birds more than 200 km offshore exist for both the Atlantic and Indian Oceans.